FoldNet: Learning Generalizable Closed-Loop Policy for Garment Folding via Keypoint-Driven Asset and Demonstration Synthesis: Abstract

 \section{Abstract}

-Due to the deformability of garments, generating a large amount of high-quality data for robotic garment manipulation tasks is highly challenging.
-In this paper, we present a synthetic garment dataset that can be used for robotic garment folding.
+Due to the deformability of garments, generating a large amount of diverse and high-quality data for robotic garment manipulation tasks is highly challenging.
+In this paper, we present \textit{FoldNet}, a synthetic garment dataset that includes assets for four categories of clothing as well as high-quality closed-loop folding demonstrations.
 We begin by constructing geometric garment templates based on keypoints and applying generative models to generate realistic texture patterns.
-Leveraging these keypoint annotations, we generate folding demonstrations in simulation and train folding policies via closed-loop imitation learning.
-To improve robustness, we propose KG-DAgger, which uses a keypoint-based strategy to generate demonstration data for recovering from failures.
-KG-DAgger significantly improves the model performance, boosting the real-world success rate by 25\%.
+Leveraging these garment assets, we generate folding demonstrations in simulation and train folding policies via closed-loop imitation learning.
+To improve robustness, we introduce \textit{KG-DAgger}, a keypoint-based strategy for generating recovery demonstrations after failures.
+KG-DAgger significantly improves the quality of generated demonstrations and the model performance, boosting the real-world success rate by 25\%.
 After training with 15K trajectories (about 2M image-action pairs), the model achieves a 75\% success rate in the real world.
-Experiments in both simulation and real-world settings validate the effectiveness of our proposed framework.
+Experiments in both simulation and real-world settings validate the effectiveness of our proposed dataset.